 Missing Revenue Type on Record

 Statement record will be sent to suspense if the revenue type on statement record is not mapped to an existing revenue type in CommPay.
+Update Revenue Type from Suspense

 *Missing Supplier on Product

 Statement record will be sent to suspense if product on statement record has an unmapped supplier.